Table of Contents

 - Superficial layer cells

 A 40 year old woman presents for routine gynecological examination and Pap test is performed.
-A tight cluster of cells is noted.
-By 2014 Bethesda System, how do you report the cluster of cells?
+A tight cluster of bland 3D endometrial cells are noted.
+By 2015 Bethesda system, how do you report the cluster of cells?

 - Endocervical cells, reported